Help us improve our website

-You’ll need to tell us things like how many people were in employment on your client’s staging date, how many of those have been enrolled and how many people were already in a pension scheme with your client.
-You’ll need to account for everyone who worked for your client on their staging date so make sure you provide exact numbers.
+You’ll need to tell us things like how many people were in employment on your client’s staging date or duties start date, how many of those have been enrolled and how many people were already in a pension scheme with your client.
+You’ll need to account for everyone who worked for your client on their staging date or duties start date, so make sure you provide exact numbers.

 We'll also need details about the pension scheme (or schemes) your client is using for automatic enrolment, particularly the employer pension scheme reference (EPSR) or pension scheme registry number (PSR number).
 If you don’t have this reference on the scheme paperwork, make sure you contact the trustees or managers of the scheme to get this in good time.

 If your client became a new employer between 2 April 2017 and 30 September 2017, but doesn't use a PAYE scheme to pay their staff, please refer to our information on duties for this group of employers.